Rostislav-Isa/GermanPaycheckCalculator/README.md

 For proper styling, the VS Code extension _Prettier - Code formatter_ is used.
 After the install, go to the VS Code settings, search for _Configure Default Formatter_ and select this extension.
 Also be sure to search for _Format on Save_ and check the setting.

+Also be sure to install the extension _ESLint_git_.

 ## Sidenotes

 The calculation is carried out by the Federal Ministry of Finance using [this](https://www.bmf-steuerrechner.de/interface/einganginterface.xhtml) API.
 Using the API is allowed for test purposes only.